Detailed Guide forOffice Clerks, General in California

 Some Office Clerks may belong to a union, such as the California local chapters of the Service Employees International Union (SEIU) or the Office and Professional Employees International Union (OPEIU).

 The job of Office Clerk will appeal to those who enjoy working with people and performing duties that are organized, clearly defined, and require accuracy and attention to detail.
 This occupation satisfies those with conventional interests.
 Conventional occupations frequently involve following set procedures and routines where the lines of authority are clear.

 Clerks need to be helpful, tactful, and courteous especially if their job requires them to work with customers, internal staff, or speak on the telephone.
 They should be focused and organized.
 Employers prefer individuals who are able to perform a variety of tasks and satisfy the needs of the many departments within a company.
 In addition, applicants should have good communication skills, be detail oriented, and adaptable.
 Accuracy, punctuality, and reliability are traits also preferred by employers.
 In addition, Office Clerks need to be aware of their company’s policies and rules and not discuss their company’s internal affairs outside of the workplace.

 General Office Clerk wages in California differ widely depending on job duties and responsibilities, work experience, type of industry, and location of the work.
 Workers in large cities usually earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2016 for Office Clerks, General in California is $33,586 annually, or $16.15 hourly.
+The median wage in 2016 for Office Clerks, General in California was $33,586 annually, or $16.15 hourly.
 The median is the point at which half of the workers earn more and half earn less.